ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

 # The envelope contents (i.e. the diagnostics)

-We can get each subsystem to define their own error types.
+We can get each subsystem to define their own message types.
 At the beginning, to smooth out the integration, they can even be very simple wrappers around `DecoratedSDoc`s:

 ``` haskell